ground-creative/YourHomeServer/README.md

 ```
 Devices can be used as cloud devices for scenes,queries and conditions, with a few added properties.

-- Type (cloud)
+- type (cloud)
-- Config (the config label from the cloud.json file)
+- config (the config label from the cloud.json file)
-- Component (only for smartthings)
+- component (the component name, only for smartthings)

 Example scene with cloud device:
 ```